 Let there be bread!
 And pasta!
 And…just make sure it's whole grain!
 "The majority of us have no problem eating enough grains, it's just that we fail to take in enough whole grains," comments Erin Palinski-Wade, RD, CDE author of Belly Fat Diet For Dummies and Flatout blogger.
 "Whole grains provide a good source of fiber, B vitamins, and may even help regulate blood sugar levels and promote a loss of belly fat.
 For every grain you choose today, make it 100 percent whole grain."
 This means your cereal, your wraps, your snacks, your rice at dinner; once your see how easy and flavorful it can be, it will be easy to stick with these swaps long-term.
 For more help, check out these 20 Secrets for Eating Bread Without Getting Fat.

-for a day
+Go Meatless for a Day

 It's technically a Wednesday today, but you can still channel your Meatless Monday inspiration.
 "Going meatless for one day a week can improve your health and the environment," shares Alexandra Miller, RDN, LDN, Corporate Dietitian at Medifast, Inc. "In fact, the 2015 Dietary Guidelines for Americans states that 'a diet higher in plant-based foods, such as vegetables, fruits, whole grains, legumes, nuts, and seeds, and lower in calories and animal-based foods is more health promoting and is associated with less environmental impact than is the current U.S. diet.'
 Furthermore, research suggests that eating less meat may help with weight control and be protective against certain types of cancer, diabetes, and heart disease."
 Considering it's half-way through March, you may have even heard about the month-long challenge; here's how to do Meatless March for Meat Lovers!

-Dabble with a
+Dabble with a New Grain

 We love quinoa, but quinoa fatigue is real.
 "Try a new-to-you whole grain, such as farro, wheat berries or amaranth to add more variety into your rice and pasta repertoire," suggests Funk.
 "Whole grains are fiber-filled, which is great for digestion and feeling fuller longer.
 Head to your grocery store's bulk bin to sample only what you'll need for tonight's recipe."